 Our kindergarten and childcare centres offer both indoor and outdoor areas for learning where children are encouraged to actively engage through play-based experiences.
 C&K creates environments where children feel happy and secure whilst having the freedom to express themselves.

 C&K educators are passionate and qualified.
 They believe that every child can achieve their fullest potential through nurturing happy and healthy minds, hearts and bodies.

 At C&K, we embrace the diversity of children, families and communities and are committed to reconciliation with children from Aboriginal and Torres Strait Islander communities.

-At C&K childcare centres, we have introduced the Birth to Three approach which informs the way our educators care for, and educate our youngest children.
+At C&K childcare centres, we have introduced the Infant and Toddler approach which informs the way our educators care for, and educate our youngest children.
 Our philosophy is to "slow down" with your child as they learn and discover.
 Educators are focused on spending one-on-one time with babies and toddlers to develop trusting relationships.